 Here are a few other things we recommend you add to your Japan packing list:

-• Pocket Wi-Fi device: Even if this doesn’t sound essential to you, we highly recommend renting a pocket Wi-Fi device (i.e., mobile hotspot).
+- Pocket Wi-Fi device: Even if this doesn’t sound essential to you, we highly recommend renting a pocket Wi-Fi device (i.e., mobile hotspot).
 Wi-Fi in Japan is not nearly as widespread as most people imagine it will be (read more in our full post on Wi-Fi and mobile in Japan).
 Even if you don’t plan to check email or upload photos, being able to use Google and Google Maps while out and about exploring is invaluable!
 We recommend pre-arranging a pocket Wi-Fi device through PuPuru (order here) or Ninja WiFi (order here).
+Alternatively, eSIMs have become increasingly popular for solo travelers since they activate instantly on your phone and don’t require carrying an extra device.

-• Travel adapter: Most of Japan’s electrical outlets are 2-pronged “Type A” (100 Volt, 50-60 Hz), so if you have a device with a 3-pronged or European/UK-style plug, you may need a travel adapter.
+- Travel adapter: Most of Japan’s electrical outlets are two-pronged “Type A” (100 Volt, 50-60 Hz), so if you have a device with a three-pronged or European/UK-style plug, you may need a travel adapter.
 You can buy one on Amazon here.
 Many electronic devices (such as mobile phones, tablets, laptops, etc.) already have transformers, which means you may not need a converter, but make sure to check your items’ voltage requirements.
 Read here for more about electricity in Japan.

-• Small gifts from home: Small local gifts are wonderful for giving to guides and other people you meet along the way.
-Tipping is not common in Japan, but thoughtful gifts are always appreciated.
+- Small gifts from home: Small local gifts are wonderful for giving to guides and other people you meet along the way.
+While it has become more prevalent in recent years, tipping is not common in Japan, but thoughtful gifts are always appreciated.
 Gifts representative of your local region or country are especially loved, e.g., a famous local product or local artisanal product.

 Japan is a shopper’s paradise.